ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 (create-data-dictionary)=
 #### Create a Data Dictionary

-A **data dictionary** is a document that explains what every field or element in your dataset means as well as any restrictions on their values.
+A **data dictionary**, part of your metadata, is a document that explains what every field or element in your dataset means as well as any restrictions on their values.
 This includes things like the data type (ex. number, date, text, boolean), and whether that field can be missing.
 The more information you include, the more helpful it will be down the line (see [Captain Obvious][captain_o]).
 Data dictionaries are the most efficient way to communicate the structure and content of your data to other collaborators, including future you!
-A very basic one could look like
+A very basic one could look like this:
-this:

 |Field Name |Field Description                         |Data Type   |Notes     |
 |-----------|------------------------------------------|------------|----------|